AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/cd_up_shortcut_example.png"></center>

 <br>
 Fortunately there are many special characters in *bash*, some of which allow us to navigate around much more easily.
 Two periods as we just saw refers to the directory just above you.
+Using just a single period specifies your current directory, which will be useful when we look at how to copy and move files around below.
 Another special one is simply a lone foreward slash `/`, which we've actually already seen when we provided the absolute path above (e.g. `/Users/Mike_Lee/bash_basics_temp`).
 What the `/` in the front is actually telling the computer is to start at the "root" directory.
 This is sort of like the home base of the operating system structure; it is the 'highest' directory level.
 If you type `ls /`, you will get a list of the directories and files located in the root directory.
 And if you wanted, you could move yourself into the root directory by entering `cd /`.

 Another special character related to location is the `~` symbol.
 This shortcut points to your "home" directory.
 A home directory is like a more personal spot on the computer.
 If you're on a server with multiple users, it would be your own personal location.
 And even if you're just working on your own computer, you likely login as a specific user when you turn it on.
 For instance, my home directory is located at `/Users/Mike_Lee`.
 We can see that if I change into my home directory and run `pwd`: